Understanding Cabin Tents

 Wenzel Klondike can be a tremendous 8-person tent if you want an area to stargaze at night.
 It is one one of many cabin tents with screened porch that is broad and covered well with the awning and rainfly to help prevent rain from leaking in.
 So, not only can you enjoy the sun or the stars while staying dry, you can keep shoes and other gear on the porch without worrying they’ll be destroyed.

 For more protection against water, the tent’s polyester fabric is coated with polyurethane water-resistance all around.
 Along with the seams being double-stitched, it’s rare for water ever to enter the tent so that you can sleep soundly in a gentle rain.

 This tent does have a full mesh roof and windows that provide sunlight and a breeze while making sure those bugs stay out.
 If you need even more of a breeze, there’s rear mesh vent that offers ground circulation.

-The Wenzel Klondike is a tent that may best serve those who want to relax in the sun or stargaze in the comfort of their camping porch without worrying about getting wet thanks to the weather protection.
+- Poles could do with better qualityBottom-Line: The Wenzel Klondike is a tent that may best serve those who want to relax in the sun or stargaze in the comfort of their camping porch without worrying about getting wet thanks to the weather protection.

 Core 9-Person Instant Cabin features a quick setup design so that you can get to camping and enjoying the outdoors faster.
 This features a room divider to offer privacy to anyone that may want it at the end of the day, an ideal feature that can make group camping more comfortable and enjoyable for everyone.